 Personal Shopping Available

-Books make the perfect gift any time of the year and we can help you pick the right book for every age person.
+Books make the perfect gift and we can help you pick the right book for every age person.
 Let our knowledgeable staff do the work and, as always, we provide complimentary gift wrapping!

 When You Want Something Truly Unique

 If you're looking for a truly unique book, Town House has limited edition, hand sewn letter press books available.
 The Least Little Thing is a beautiful collection of contemporary haiku by local author Mark Mitchell, arranged and printed by Larkspur Press.
 Each book is signed by the author.
 Hardcover editions are available for $28, paperback editions are $20.
 The poetry is sometimes humorous, sometimes poignant, and always reveals some truthful experience.
 Here are two examples: